bdusell/jitsu/README.md

 do_something(Database::last_insert_id());
 ```

-Refer to the inline documentation in `SQLDatabase` and `SQLStatement` for more
+Refer to the inline documentation in `phrame\sql\Database` and
-details.

-An ORM may be implemented in the future.
+`phrame\sql\Statement` for more details about the API.

+Phrame also includes a SQL syntax abstraction layer so that an app may be
+configured to use a different SQL driver (SQLite, MySQL, etc.) with a seamless
+transition.
+This is implemented in `phrame\sql\Ast`.

 ## HTML Templates ##